Perturbation Theory and the Quantum Rabi-model: Physics of the Quantum Rabi Model

 \section{Physics of the Quantum Rabi Model}

 The Quantum Rabi Model (QRM) describes the fundamental interaction between a two-level quantum system (a qubit, atom, or spin-½) and a single bosonic mode (a quantized harmonic oscillator, typically a cavity or vibrational mode).
-It plays a central role in Quantum Optics, cavity and circuit QED, trapped ions, and modern quantum technologies, as it captures the minimal setting in which light-matter interaction is in full treated quantum mechanically.
+It plays a central role in Quantum Optics, cavity and circuit QED, trapped-ion systems, and modern quantum technologies, as it captures the minimal setting in which light-matter interaction is fully treated quantum mechanically.